 Another good blend, says Khalef, is chai.
 Its spices have heating properties, but adding milk, which is cooling, can temper them.
 Your choice of sweetener also has an influence: Honey is heating, while date sugar, barley malt, maple syrup, Sucanat, and turbinado sugar tend toward cooling.
 And, of course, drinking chai at room temperature will also diminish its warming effect.

 Whatever foods you choose, Mother Maya (formerly Maya Tiwari), founder of the Wise Earth School of Ayurveda in Candler, North Carolina, advises eating several light meals a day, rather than two or three larger ones, for easier digestion.

 Attend to the Essentials

 Still feeling uncomfortably hot?
 Add essential oils to your summer routine.
-Use them as perfume, suggests Pratima Raichur, aesthetician, chemist, botanist, and owner of Pratima Ayurvedic Skin Care in New York City.
+Use them as perfume, suggests Pratima Raichur, aesthetician, chemist, and botanist.
 "Rose, jasmine, sandalwood, vanilla, and vetiver are all cooling and smell beautiful," she says.